 I work at a restaurant that throws away all of their cardboard boxes.
 For a month or so I have been recycling the boxes for them because it annoys me that they throw them away.
-Does anyone have any cool uses for boxes?
-Craft projects that require a lot of boxes?
-Or somewhere that I can donate boxes.
-Thanks!

 You don't say how big the boxes are.
 If they are about as big as the boxes copy paper comes in, I have decorated them and used these as "cars" for toddlers and preschoolers.
 Possibly a preschool or daycare center could use them.
 If they are big (appliance size) boxes, kids love to play house in them.
 If they are small (shoebox or smaller), let kids get creative and glue them together to make castles, robots, or anything they like.